msevimli/patch-wp-json/README.md

 ## Install as a Plugin

 ```
-Download zip file and go to Dashboard > Plugins > Add New and upload zip file which is you downloaded and activate it.
+Download zip file and go to Dashboard > Plugins > Add New and upload zip file
+you have downloaded and activate it.
 ```

 ## Custom Installation